JoshAmpofo/Trestle_projects/README.md

-# projects
+# Trestle projects
-Personal Projects in my journey as a software engineer
+Projects in the Trestle AI/ML Track